-One day, you receive an email from someone you know who is in trouble on a trip and requests financial assistance.
+One day, you receive an email from someone you know who is in trouble during a trip and requests financial assistance.
 It could be a scam after an mailbox hacking.

 Unlike other email scams, a mailbox hacking is not a request for money from a virtual stranger or someone you meet virtually on a dating site lately.